hugovk/tinytext/RELEASING.md

 # Release Checklist

 * [ ] Get master to the appropriate code release state.
+[Travis CI](https://travis-ci.org/hugovk/tinytext) should be running cleanly for all merges to master.
 * [ ] Update version in `tinytext/__init__.py` and `setup.py` and commit:
 ```bash
 git checkout master